 (e) If they do not join or are unable to join the Armed Forces they are still a great asset to the nation as a captive resource of trained and disciplined man power.
-They do very well in Civil life and the training in Sainik school does not go waste.
+They do very well in civil life and the training in Sainik school does not go waste.

-2. Therefore I think that the Sainik Schools should continue with their good quality of training and encourage the students to be disciplined and responsible citizens.
+Therefore I think that the Sainik Schools should continue with their good quality of training and encourage the students to be disciplined and responsible citizens.
 The nation does require disciplined and responsible Civilians.
 If some of them are not inclined to join the Armed Forces it is due to the prevailing Socio-economic situation in the country for which they cannot be held entirely responsible.

-Cdr Ravindra Pathak, ex SS Satara
+Cdr Ravindra Pathak (Retd), ex-SS Satara

-As far as i know and being from a Sainik School myself I am aware of ground realities at least in Maharashtra.
+As far as I know and being from a Sainik School myself I am aware of ground realities at least in Maharashtra.
 All schools named as Military Schools are not run by the Government.
 The only schools that are funded by the GOI are Sainik Schools/RIMC and King George schools.

 Maharashtra is bidding for second school at Chandrapur.
 This 2 per state concept needs to be tested against strength of contribution from states to the armed forces.
-Also there is a need to leave the private schools to fend for themselves and as far as Sainik Schools/RIMC/KG schools are concerned i feel there is a need to do a complete analysis of need and the strength contributed to armed forces to decide either a addl school or closing down
+Also there is a need to leave the private schools to fend for themselves and as far as Sainik Schools/RIMC/KG schools are concerned I feel there is a need to do a complete analysis of need and the strength contributed to armed forces to decide either a addl school or closing down

-Brig IS Gakhal, ex Bishop’s School, Pune
+Brig IS Gakhal (Retd), ex-Bishop’s School, Pune

 On 28 Oct I chanced to visit SS Kunjpura, took a detailed round of the premises and had tea with the principal (Col of the AEC).
-What i saw did not impress me one bit.
+What I saw did not impress me one bit.
 The buildings looked run down, the hostels poorly maintained and clothes on the clothes line on evidence everywhere told a rundown story.